the-turing-way/the-turing-way/book/website/ethical-research/activism/activism-env-impact.md

 ---
 height: 400px
 name: environmental-impact
 alt: Cartoon-like sketch depicting the potential environmental impact of digital research.
 On the left, a person sits at a desk with a laptop, with a chatbot and "COMPUTING" text above, symbolizing digital communication.
 In the center, "EMISSIONS" emerge from a factory, representing pollution.
-On the right, a figure throws computers into the ocean, labeled "WASTE," indicating electronic disposal issues.
+On the right, a figure throws computers into the ocean, labeled "WASTE", indicating electronic disposal issues.

 ---
 Illustration of the potential environmental impact of digital research.
 _The Turing Way_ project illustration by Scriberia.
 Used under a CC-BY 4.0 licence.
 DOI: [10.5281/zenodo.8169292](https://doi.org/10.5281/zenodo.8169292).